JonnyBanana/Teensy-Android-Pin-BruteForcer/README.md

 # Teensy-Pin-BruteForcer

-a BruterForcer for Teensy, works with 4 and 5 digit pins, tested on Android 4.4.2. and Teensy 2.0, but it works on any kind of Teensy, it does not work on new versions of android with temporal blocks that increase according to the attempts
+a BruterForcer for Teensy, works with 4 and 5 digit pins, tested on Android 4.4.2. and Teensy 2.0, but it works on any kind of Teensy, it does not work on new versions of android with temporal blocks that increase according to the attempts.

 </BR>